DETAILED ACTION

 Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the eyewear of Hikosaka with the sets of lens holders having the first optical power of Spivey to provide “a device for determination of patient's progressive addition lens design preference (referred to hereinafter as "Test Unit") which can create an adjustable progressive addition effect which spans a design space adequate to determine the patient's progressive preference” to allow “for a patient to experience how a particular progressive addition lens will affect his vision, and for helping design progressive addition lenses to help establish the best tradeoff between the distance vision field and the near vision field to best satisfy particular patients,” as taught by Spivey (C. 2, L. 16-21; C. 3, L. 11-37).

-Hikosaka fails to explicitly disclose that the lens holder comprises first and second scroll wheels, the first scroll wheel being configured so that rotation of the first scroll wheel adjusts a distance between the right lens and the left lens of the lens holder, the second scroll wheel being configured so that rotation of the second scroll wheel adjusts a vertical height of the lenses relative to the lens holder.
+Hikosaka fails to explicitly disclose that each of the lens holders comprises first and second scroll wheels, the first scroll wheel being configured so that rotation of the first scroll wheel adjusts a distance between the right lens and the left lens of the respective lens holder, the second scroll wheel being configured so that rotation of the second scroll wheel adjusts a vertical height of the lenses relative to the respective lens holder, a first slide and a second slide being disposed in a frame of the respective lens holder, each right lens and left lens respectively comprising a first complementary mean configured to be inserted in the first scroll wheel, and a second complementary mean configured to be inserted in the second scroll wheel.

-Saffra teaches these scroll wheels for an arrangement that “provides accurate centering of the rims 12 over the eye and also allows accurate centering of the lens within the frame” (C. 3, L. 10-12) and “so that each can be properly positioned over the patient's eyes” (C. 3, L. 64-65).
+Saffra teaches these scroll wheels, slides, and complementary means for an arrangement that “provides accurate centering of the rims 12 over the eye and also allows accurate centering of the lens within the frame” (C. 3, L. 10-12) and “so that each can be properly positioned over the patient's eyes” (C. 3, L. 64-65).

-Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the eyewear of Hikosaka with the scroll wheels of Hikosaka as it “provides accurate centering of the rims 12 over the eye and also allows accurate centering of the lens within the frame” and “so that each can be properly positioned over the patient's eyes,” as taught by Saffra (C. 3, L. 10-12; C. 3, L. 64-65), and since it has been held that the provision of adjustability, where needed, involves only routine skill in the art.
+Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the eyewear of Hikosaka with the scroll wheels, slides, and complementary means of Saffra as it “provides accurate centering of the rims 12 over the eye and also allows accurate centering of the lens within the frame” and “so that each can be properly positioned over the patient's eyes,” as taught by Saffra (C. 3, L. 10-12; C. 3, L. 64-65), and since it has been held that the provision of adjustability, where needed, involves only routine skill in the art.
 In re Stevens, 212 F.2d 197, 101 USPQ 284 (CCPA 1954).

 Regarding claim 2, Hikosaka in view of Spivey and Saffra teaches the eyewear according to claim 1, as above.